anuja2022/Spotify-data-analysis/README.md

 # Spotify-data-analysis
-In this I tried driving some cvisual and statistical insights from the the data using some python libraies.
+In this I tried driving some visual and statistical insights from the the data using some python libraies.